fangyiwen/YiwenFang-Book/README.md

 * Create Bootstrap installation, and make a changed and visible UI. `react-bootstrap` and `bootstrap` are installed.
 A link to the Bootstrap stylesheet is added in `index.html`.
 * Create Bootstrap buttons by replacing the Apply and Reset buttons in the Issue Filter.
+* Create navigation bar by adding navigation links in the header and add a footer.
+The navigation bar is created with `Navbar`.

 ---